Speedminton is the new beach badminton game that is taking outdoor gamers by storm!

 The scoring system is very simple.
 As we said above every serve counts and you alternate serves every 3 plays.
 Each rally (or volley as it is called) is counted as a point.

 Points are awarded when:

-– Not landing the Speeder in your opponents square
+– Not landing the Speeder in your opponent’s square

 – If the Speeder touches the ground at any time.

-– If the Speeder comes in contact with a players body
+– If the Speeder comes in contact with a player’s body

 – Hitting the Speeder out of Bounds.

-Also just for the record if the speeder is hit out of bounds and the player tries to return it then it counts as accepted and play continues.
+Also just for the record if the speeder is hit out of bounds and the player tries to return it then it counts as accepted and the play continues.

 One for fun, one for official games, and one that can light up at night.
-As fair warning the official game birdies fly much faster and can go up to 190 mph and goes much further.
+As a fair warning, the official game birdies fly much faster and can go up to 190 mph and goes much further.